System-Admins/Articles/add-templates-to-microsoft-office-with-microsoft-365/add-templates-to-microsoft-office-with-microsoft-365.md

 ### Uploading the templates to the document library

-Now the hard part is over, now we need to upload the Microsoft Office templates to the asset library.
+Now the hard part is over, the remaining task is to upload the Microsoft Office templates to the asset library.

 1. Open a browser and navigate to "**https://<tenant>.sharepoint.com/<sites or teams>/<site>/<document library>**".